Kukuvz/uber_site/README.md

-creating uber site from layout step to step adding sections translated from css to sass
+creating uber site from layout step by step adding sections translated from css to sass adding icon fonts